ShiJbey/neighborly/README.md

 6. Contributing tutorials/how-to's to the wiki
 7. Fixing grammar and spelling in the wiki
 8. Creating new samples

+## Code Style

+Neighborly does not have a set-in-stone code style yet, but I have started integrating isort, black, and flake8 into the development workflow in VSCode.

+You can follow [these instructions](https://black.readthedocs.io/en/stable/integrations/editors.html) for setting up both black and isort.
+And I found this gist helpful for getting [flake8 working in PyCharm](https://gist.github.com/tossmilestone/23139d870841a3d5cba2aea28da1a895).

 # Notes